HowTo

 At December 2022 we have produced three prototypes, after we have faced a partial redesign due to chip shortage we stumbled upon skyrocketing prices.

-Between December 2022 and July 2024 old designer with a significant latency and unreliability have done Hardware Tests, and CPLD chip firmaware fixing, we the collaboration of another firmaware engeneer to test our prototypes and compare signals with our Devkit.
-We was forced to find other hardware designer and with him and a CPLD experct.
+Between December 2022 and July 2024 old designer with a significant latency and unreliability have done Hardware Tests, and CPLD chip firmware fixing, with the collaboration of another firmware engineer to test our prototypes and compare signals with our Devkit.
+We was forced to find another hardware designer and a CPLD expert.

-From January 2025 they have worked on fix the boot problem of the prototypes, but after ha spent quit a lot of many and fixed any pre-boot signals the prototypes doesn’t boot.
+From January 2025 they have worked on fix the boot problem of the prototypes, but after have spent quite a lot of money and fixed any pre-boot signals the prototypes doesn’t boot.

-In May 2025 after check the agreement of our supporters we have decided to realize a desktop board first allows us to concentrate on getting the core computing platform stable and functional, tackling the complexities of a laptop form factor (like power management, screen integration, etc.) in a later stage if needed.
+In May 2025 after have checked the agreement with our supporters we have decided to realize a desktop board that first allows us to be concentrated on getting the core computing platform stable and functional, tackling the complexities of a laptop form factor (like power management, screen integration, etc.) in a later stage if needed.

 In November 2025 the schematics design of this new board was concluded but still the the donation campaign is open and need you support to reach the goal of its dedicated Donation Campaign.